Dead Ringers (film): Box office

 The film grossed $8 million in the United States and Canada.
 Internationally it grossed $6 million for a worldwide total of $14 million.

 Accolades

 Irons won critics groups' Best Actor awards for Dead Ringers, and when he won the Academy Award for Best Actor in 1991 for Reversal of Fortune, he thanked Cronenberg in his acceptance speech.

+Television adaptation

+In 2005, it was announced that HBO would make a television series based on Dead Ringers with Cronenberg writing.
+Wesley Strick proposed the idea to Cronenberg, but the series was never made.

+On August 18, 2020, Amazon Prime Video placed a straight-to-series order for a television adaptation of Dead Ringers, with Rachel Weisz set to star.
+On July 22, 2021, Michael Chernus joined the starring cast.
+On August 2, 2021, Poppy Liu was cast in a main role.
+The miniseries premiered on April 21, 2023, consisting of six episodes.